saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-24-juniper-pyez-example-class.md

 Using a class:
 ==============

 Having all the functions in one file worked really well and it enabled me to re-use a lot of functions.
-After a while though, someone pointed out to me that I could just as well extend the <b>Device</b> class with my own specialized <b>subclass</b> that contains methods I use most.
+After a while though, someone pointed out to me that I could just as well extend the <b>Device</b> class with my own specialized <b>subclass</b> that contains the functions (or methods) I use most.

 Have a look at the following file <b>juniper_class.py</b>: